BratislavT/cms-exercise/Readme.md

-You are free to copy, modify, and distribute CMS Example with attribution under the terms of the [MIT license](https://opensource.org/licenses/MIT).
+You are free to copy, modify, and distribute CMS Exercise with attribution under the terms of the [MIT license](https://opensource.org/licenses/MIT).